Anjali89Kurhade/Handling-Imbalance_Data/README.md

  Now, assume our model predicts that all 100 out of 100 patients have no disease.
  For an imbalanced class dataset F1 score is a more appropriate metric Methods Solution:
-1) SMOTE
+A) SMOTE
-2)Resample the training set 1) Oversampling  , 2) Undersampling  , 3) Use K-fold Cross-Validation
+B)Resample the training set 1) Oversampling  , 2) Undersampling  , 3) Use K-fold Cross-Validation
-4) Use the right evaluation metrics
+C) Use the right evaluation metrics
-5) BalancedBaggingClassifier.
+D) BalancedBaggingClassifier.